What We Believe

 Core Beliefs

-We emphasize following Jesus Christ in daily life, serving those in need, and working for justice and peace nonviolently.
-For us, that includes a commitment to inclusivity in church life as well as the importance of recognizing our place within nature.
-The wisdom of our historical tradition is firmly committed to the separation of church and state, even as we recognize our civic responsibility to stand with the marginalized.
+We seek to follow Jesus Christ in daily life, serve those in need, and work for justice and peace nonviolently.
+For us, that includes a commitment to inclusivity in church life as well as recognizing our place within nature.
+Drawing on the wisdom of our faith tradition, we find that following Jesus’s way of peace fosters a healthy skepticism of how power is used in the world around us, and we recognize in that a responsibility to stand with the marginalized.

 Connections Beyond Our Congregation